lionheart/git-bigstore/README.md

 This made it a bit tough to collaborate with multiple people, since Git would try to clean things that had already been cleaned, and smudge things that had already been smudged.
 No good!

 Also, git-media hasn't been updated in a while.
 I promise to be a good maintainer!

+git-annex is another alternative, but it's solving a different problem and its implementation is a bit less dependent on Git itself.
+As a result, you essentially have to learn a whole new set of commands to work with it.

 TODOs
 -----